nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests the list of classmates with a tag.
+1. Student requests the list of batchmates with a tag.
 2. MassLinkers searches through the list of added tags.
-3. MassLinkers returns the list of classmates associated with the particular tag.
+3. MassLinkers returns the list of batchmates associated with the particular tag.
    \
    Use case ends.